KlausJackson/Student-Management-System/README.md

 ## Note
 This is only a basic and user-friendly GUI application that interact with the database file stored locally in your computer. <br>
 I would've done a MySQL version but I didn't want to.
-Give me a request in the discussion about this if you still want a MySQL version of it, or even a C++ version. <br>
+Give me a request in the discussion about this if you still want a MySQL version of it. <br>
 Please file an issue if there's any problem with the code. <br>
 The process of making this application is inspired by: Ardit Sulce. <br>
+I will release a version with better UI/UX experience using QT Designer. <br>